deepmedia/Transcoder/README.md

 Take a look at the demo app for a real example or keep reading below for documentation.

+**Note**: this project is an improved fork of [ypresto/android-transcoder](https://github.com/ypresto/android-transcoder).
+It features a lot of improvements over the original project, including:

+- Multithreading support
+- Various bugs fixed
+- [Input](#data-sources): Accept content:// Uris and other types
+- [Real error handling](#listening-for-events) instead of errors being thrown
+- Source project is over-conservative when choosing options that *might* not be supported.
+We prefer to try and let the codec fail
+- More convenient APIs for transcoding & choosing options
+- Configurable [Validators](#validators) to e.g. **not** perform transcoding if the source video is already compressed enough
+- Expose internal logs through Logger (so they can be reported to e.g. Crashlytics)
+- Handy utilities for track configuration through [Output Strategies](#output-strategies)
+- Handy utilities for resizing

 ## Setup

 This library requires API level 18 (Android 4.3, JELLY_BEAN_MR2) or later.